Measles Alert: Identifying and Managing Outbreaks Webinar

 The CDC is tracking the outbreaks and updates their information weekly.

-This virus represents a challenge to emergency medicine because it is very highly infectious and has rarely been seen in emergency departments in the recent past.
+This virus represents a challenge to emergency medicine because it is highly infectious and rarely has been seen in emergency departments in the recent past.

-Please see the ACEP fact sheet about this disease for a review of its presentation, clinical course and implications for your emergency department
+ACEP's fact sheet about this disease provides a review of its presentation, clinical course and implications for your emergency department:

 - Measles, one of the most contagious infectious diseases (infecting up to 90% of susceptible people who are exposed), is showing up in the United States, primarily in the unvaccinated and immunosuppressed.